Mouchnino/moneyguru/help/en/basics.rst

 Filtering
 ---------

 The filter field in the toolbar allows you to see all transactions that match the stuff you type in it.
 To use it, type something and press return.
-Only transactions that have a description, payee, check #, account or amount matching with what you typed will be shown.
-If you want to see transactions from specific accounts or groups, type "account: account1,account2" or "group: group1,group2" in the filter box.
-This is very handy for :doc:`mass editing <editing>`.
+Only transactions that have one of its fields (description, payee, account, etc.) matching with what you typed will be shown.
+If you want to search specific fields, you can do so by prefixing your query with the name of the field, for example "payee: Apple".
+The possible prefix values are:

+* description
+* payee
+* checkno
+* memo
+* account
+* group
+* amount

+Account and group prefixes are special because you can search for multiple values by separating account/group names with a comma.
+For example, "account: Visa, Mastercard" will look for all transactions affecting the Visa or Mastercard accounts.

 View Options
 ------------